TBargman/TBargman.github.io/README.md

 Uses the infinite carousel idea for a scrollable calendar, complete with daily schedule views.
 (Incomplete with the infinite carousel that doesn't work yet, and the ability to add events to your schedule lmao)

 ### [Colors][colorgen]
 I have a thing for colors, and find myself using HSL sliders often.
 "Why not make my own?"
 I thought.
-Also includes a random color generator.
+Another experiment in creating web components.
+Also includes a random color generator that gives you hex, RGB and HSL values.

 ### [Rock, Paper, Scissors Sim][rps]
 Insired by [this video](https://www.tiktok.com/@cbmemess/video/7424512892726430979).
 Wow, collision detection is a bitch.
-This should'vr been done with Canvas haha.
+This should've been done with anyway Canvas haha.
+It's not very exciting, as icons target each other too well and it's all over quickly.

 [garden]: ./garden/
 [canvas]: ./canvas/index.md